Kite Festival, Kite Flying, Kiter, Kiting

-Some of my larger kites:
+Some of my larger kites and line laundry:

 Maxi Gecko by Peter Lynn Kites: